 Chronic conditions: the numbers

-The Centers for Disease Control (CDC) reports that “half of all American adults have at least one chronic condition, and almost one of three have multiple chronic conditions.”
-Furthermore, they write that chronic diseases “are responsible for 7 of 10 deaths each year, and treating people with chronic diseases accounts for 86% of our nation’s health care costs.”
+The Centers for Disease Control (CDC) reports that “half of all American adults have at least one chronic condition, and almost 1 in 3 has multiple chronic conditions.”
+Furthermore, they write that chronic diseases “are responsible for 7 in 10 deaths each year, and treating people with chronic diseases accounts for 86% of our nation’s health care costs.”

 Those are staggering numbers.
 Most noteworthy is the fact that many serious conditions have no apparent symptoms until they turn into bigger problems.

-That’s why regular screenings are so important even when you’re feeling great.
-Also, remember that mental health issues, like depression, are considered chronic conditions and that many plans are required to provide those screenings for adults and children free of charge.
+That’s why regular screenings are so important, even when you’re feeling great.
+Also, remember that mental health issues are considered chronic conditions.
+Many plans are required to provide those screenings for adults and children free of charge.

 Speak to your doctor about what preventive care schedule is right for you.
-It’s a free and easy way to stay healthy well into the future.
+It’s the best way to stay healthy well into the future.